dduan/TOMLDecoder/TOMLDecoder.docc/DeserializingTOML.md

 `TOMLDecoder` has two separate layers of APIs.
 The lower layer deals with deserialization.
 We sometimes refer to it as the parser.
-Each TOML type has a definitely, unambiguous counterpart in Swift.
+Each TOML type has a definite, unambiguous counterpart in Swift.
 Under no circumstances
 will the correspondence between the TOML and Swift types change.
 TOMLDecoder APIs in this layer reflects this strongly typed relation.